cisagov/ScubaGear/baselines/sharepoint.md

 OMB Max Site for a list of .gov domains for sharing).

 ### Policies
+#### MS.SHAREPOINT.1.1v1
+External sharing SHOULD be limited to Existing Guests or the more restrictive setting, Only People in your Organization.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023
+- _Note:_ Same implementation in MS.ONEDRIVE.1.1v1

+#### MS.SHAREPOINT.1.2v1
+External sharing SHOULD be limited to approved domains per interagency collaboration needs.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-#### MS.SHAREPOINT.2.1v1
+#### MS.SHAREPOINT.1.3v1
-External sharing SHOULD be limited to approved domains and security groups per interagency collaboration needs.
+External sharing SHOULD be limited to approved security groups per interagency collaboration needs.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.SHAREPOINT.1.4v1
+Guest access SHOULD be limited to the email the invitation was sent.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023